 The Company's executive compensation program is designed to include elements of cash and equity-based compensation to motivate and reward executives who achieve short-term and long-term corporate and financial objectives leading to the success of the Company.
-We emphasize performance-based compensation for results that are consistent with shareholder interests.
-The program is also designed to attract and retain talented executives and align the interests of our executives with those of our shareholders.
-At each of the 2014 and 2013 annual meetings, 93% and 91%, respectively, of voting shareholders approved the compensation of the Named Executive Officers.
+We emphasize competitive, performance-based compensation to attract and retain talented executives and align the interests of our executives with those of our shareholders.
+At each of the 2015 and 2014 annual meetings, 87.3% and 93.8%, respectively, of voting shareholders approved the compensation of the Named Executive Officers.

-Shareholders have in the past approved the incentive plans that we use to motivate and reward our executives, including the Annual Incentive Plan and the Long-Term Incentive Plan.
+Shareholders have in the past approved the incentive plans that we use to motivate and reward our executives, including the Annual Incentive Plan, the Long-Term Incentive Plan and the Executive Performance Plan.
 In addition, the Company has enhanced our disclosures related to executive compensation to provide more detail to our shareholders about our compensation programs, including expanded disclosures relating to these plans in this Proxy Statement.

 Our executive compensation programs have been important in driving the Company's success in achieving its corporate and financial objectives by tying executive compensation to achieving very specific goals in each of our key priority areas.
 Progress against these objectives is necessary for the Company to achieve its ultimate goal of becoming the best-operated energy company in North America.
 We explain each of our performance targets and measures in detail in our CD&A, but a few examples of Company success in areas related to our targets and measures include the following.
-First, our Company has exceeded its long-term goal of achieving between 5%-6% operating earnings per share growth, achieving a compound operating earnings growth rate of nearly 7% for the period from 2009 through 2014.
+First, our Company continues to achieve its long-term goal of earning between 5%-6% operating earnings per share growth, achieving a compound operating earnings growth rate of 5.8% for the period from 2011 through 2015.
 (Operating earnings exclude certain non-recurring items and discontinued operations.)
-We also exceeded our cash flow metrics, delivering \$88 million in DTE Energy Adjusted Cash Flow in 2014, representing net cash from operations, adjusted by utility capital expenditures, asset sale proceeds and certain other items.
-Our focus on achieving high customer satisfaction is paying off, and we exceeded our customer satisfaction index targets for 2014 and won major recognitions in gas company customer satisfaction in customer surveys conducted by independent third parties.
-Additionally, in each year from 2008 through 2014, the Company has set a new DTE Energy record high result on the Gallup survey which tracks effectiveness of our efforts to improve employee engagement throughout the Company.
-Each of these accomplishments is related to a specific performance goal in our short- or long-term compensation programs.
-These programs have helped guide the Company through the economic downtum and position the Company for future growth and success in meeting corporate and financial objectives.
+We also exceeded our cash flow metrics with DTE Energy Adjusted Cash Flow in 2015, representing net cash from operations, adjusted by utility capital expenditures, asset sale proceeds and certain other items exceeding our target by \$340 million.
+Our focus on achieving high customer satisfaction continues and we exceeded our customer satisfaction improvement program index target for 2015 and won major recognitions in gas company customer satisfaction in customer surveys conducted by independent third parties.
+The Company ranked in the top 15% of companies in the Gallup employee engagement survey for 2015 and achieved outstanding safety results including finishing in the top decile of companies completing the National Safety Council barometer survey and earning the lowest the OSHA injury recordable rate in Company history.
+Each of these accomplishments is related to a specific performance goal in our short- or long-term compensation programs, which in turn support the Company's aspiration of becoming the best-operated energy company in North America.

 The Organization and Compensation Committee ("O&C Committee") employs the highest standards of corporate governance when implementing and reviewing our executive compensation programs.
-These high standards are evidenced in part by the O&C Committee's and Board's 2014 approval of policies prohibiting cash buyouts of "underwater" stock options and providing for a clawback of certain executive compensation after a material accounting restatement.
+These high standards are evidenced in part by the O&C Committee's and Board's 2015 adoption of amendments to the Executive Performance Plan to cap individual officer awards and amending the Long-Term Incentive Plan to eliminate single-trigger vesting upon certain changes in control of the Company.
+Both of these changes were responsive to shareholder feedback and in keeping with industry standards.
 The O&C Committee ensures independence of committee members and compensation consultants, avoids conflicts of interest and has enhanced shareholder disclosure in accordance with SEC and NYSE requirements.

-For the reasons discussed above, the Board recommends that shareholders vote in favor of the following resolution:
+For these reasons, the Board recommends that shareholders vote in favor of the following resolution: